International Alumni Mentoring Program

 Be connected with an International Alumnus who can provide mentoring support for your career

-2020 has been a challenging year for the whole world.
+It has again been a challenging year for the whole world.
 The COVID-19 pandemic has resulted in an uncertain economy and an exceptionally competitive graduate job market for university students.
 International students will need to put in additional time and effort to ensure that they are well placed for this challenging global job market.

 As an international student do you have questions like these relating to your career?